horw/open-telemetry-slides/open-telemetry-slides.md

 the red circle indicates where errors occurred, and the yellow circle shows warnings.

 Perhaps we are only interested in specific traces.
-For some useless traces, we want to filter them and focus on only a small portion.
+For some trivial traces, we want to filter them and focus on only a small samples.

 Sampling helps us achieve this.
 -->